rafiathallah3/dap/README.md

 # DAP

 A friendly pseudocode that I implemented, inspired by my university professor, Mr. Jimmy.
 To prove that I can be like him.
+One day.

 Example code: